-Your business knowledge and skills, as well as the energy you put into your company, are all vital components to enable your business to be successful.
-However, the success of your business startup is also dependent on your funding.
+Your knowledge of the dental industry itself as well as the knowledge, skills, and the energy you put into your dental practice, are all vital components to enable your business to be successful.
+However, the success of your dental start up is also dependent on your funding.

 Having the right start up finance is crucial if you plan for your start up business to succeed.

 For many dentists starting out on their own with their own practice, especially ones that have equity that can be borrowed against (e.g. a house), a bank loan might seem like the most logical option for you.

 If a business opportunity presents itself to you as a dental associate, but the only thing you need is a substantial cash injection in order to take it up, then there are many banks offering various options of unsecured and secured start up loans.
 It is worth remembering that banks are strict about lending to start ups so be sure to be fully prepared when applying for one.